 ABAWDs not meeting work requirements at the time of SNAP certification will be required to participate in SNAP E&T activities.
 Failure to comply may result in loss of SNAP benefits.

-Note: After initial SNAP certification is completed and an ABAWD’s eligibility information is sent through the Texas Integrated Eligibility Redesign System (TIERS) and TWIST automated interface, the TWIST SNAP E&T History tab displays a Secondary Status-in-Group (SIG) Code C to indicate that an ABAWD is not meeting work requirements.
+Note: After initial SNAP certification is completed and an ABAWD’s eligibility information is sent through the Texas Integrated Eligibility Redesign System (TIERS) and the WorkInTexas.com interface, WorkInTexas.com displays a Secondary Status-in-Group (SIG) Code C to indicate that an ABAWD is not meeting work requirements.
 See B-500 for information on obtaining access to TIERS.

 Assessment—an in-depth evaluation of employability, educational history, vocational and educational skills, work experience, family circumstances, and support service needs.

+Close of Business—For purposes of the SNAP E&T Guide, 5 p.m. on business days, or the time at which the office closes for the day, whichever comes first.

 CFR (Code of Federal Regulations)—CFR is the compilation of general and permanent rules published in the Federal Register.
 Each CFR volume is divided into numbered titles.
 Title 7, issued for USDA, contains the SNAP E&T regulations.

 Compliance period—a three-day grace period that follows a SNAP recipient’s non-compliance with SNAP E&T program requirements.
 During the compliance period, the SNAP recipient is still considered compliant with program requirements and is not subject to sanctions (see B-113.a).